 Child Life Specialist

-Crystal completed her Bachelor’s degree in Family and Child development from Texas State University in 2003, and then earned her certification as a Child Life Specialist.
-Crystal worked for 12 years in hospitals as a Child life specialist, providing developmental and coping support to children impacted by illness, hospitalization and trauma.
+Crystal completed her Bachelor’s degree in Family and Child development from Texas State University in 2003, and then earned her certification as a child life specialist.
+Crystal worked for 12 years in hospitals as a child life specialist, providing developmental and coping support to children impacted by illness, hospitalization and trauma.
 In 2013, Crystal completed her Master’s degree from the University of North Texas in Counseling, going on to obtain her License in Professional Counseling and Registration in Play Therapy.
-Crystal recently worked as the play therapist at Dell Children’s Medical Center, and continues providing play therapy and counseling support at Austin Stone Counseling Center.
-Crystal’s super powers include her ability to recall dance routines from her childhood, the power to identify an episode of Friends that may provide wisdom for just about any situation, and despite inordinate amounts of caffeine, to be able to sleep for 12 hours and still take a nap.
+Crystal recently worked as the play therapist at Dell Children’s Medical Center and continues providing play therapy and counseling support at Austin Stone Counseling Center.

 512-329-5757, Ext.
 114